PantherLAB/PantherDashboard/docs/Readme.md

 - Update Main.VI Block Diagram – Modify the Event Handling Loop (EHL) and Message Handling Loop (MHL) cases related to the event.
 - Update Module’s API Tester – Ensure the tester reflects all changes for the Event.

--  **Find Callers**: Search trough through the entire project for all the VIs calling the selected event, it will display a window with all the calls where you can doble click each of these calls to navigate exactly where the event is being called, Panther Dasbhoard will do a highlight to help you visualy identify the event call.
+-  **Find Callers**: Search through the entire project for all the VIs calling the selected event.
+It will display a window with all the calls where you can double-click each of these calls to navigate exactly where the event is being called.
+Panther Dashboard will highlight to help you visually identify the event call.
--  **Open Font Panel**: It does exactly that, it will open the font panel of the selected event.
+-  **Open Font Panel**: It does exactly that; it will open the font panel of the selected event.
 -  **Run: (Show Panel, Hide Panel, Show Block Diagram, Stop Module)**: Executes these default requests without the need to open the API tester.
 -  **Open VI on Disk**: Sometimes we need the exact location of an event, and this script helps navigate to your Operating System file path where the VI is located.